 A Single Point of Contact (SPOC) is needed to access communications data.
 The Council does not itself have a SPOC, although the Council is able to access the services of a SPOC.
+The Council currently uses the National Anti-Fraud Network for SPOC services.
 As with the other RIPA authorisations discussed above, applications will need to consider necessity, proportionality and unwanted collateral intrusion.